 Background: The marine world is highly diversified and is of great importance for its sustainable

 utilization as resources for human life.
-Although marine resource economics has its own share
+Although marine resource economy has its own share in

-in the international market, there was only a handful of research occurring, the probability of not being
+the international market, there is only a handful of research occurring, the probability of not being completely

 techniques and molecular biology methodology.
 The marine biomes harbour largely diatoms, bacteria,